bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Interceptors
 An interceptor is used to inject logic upon a stage in the lifecycle of a model such as saving, reading, deletion.

+As interceptors are classes, all impelentation class conventions apply.
+Additionally all interceptors must be suffixed with **Interceptor**

+			Example: 	OrderEntryInterceptor

 ### Dependency Management